Paul Nash: “Landscape of a dream”, 1936-38.

 It seems that a form of privatio boni is become part and parcel of the modern psyche on account of our “monotheistic temperament”.
 Alternatively, it is a vestige of the past, inherent in our brain and psyche.
 After all, most politicians seem to endorse a view that evil is like a wound that could be healed.
 This is highly damaging, because it is generative of evil as a secondary effect.
 (Chuang-tzu made this realization already in the 4th century BC.)
 If we embark on a crusade against evil, then it is certain to bring horrible aftereffects, amply evinced by George W. Bush’s “tenth crusade”.

-Christianity revoked this traditional thoughtway and declared that all are equal before God.
+Christianity revoked this traditional thoughtway and declared that all are equal before God (and only before God).
 No one has more of the divine substance than anybody else, with one exception.
 It had an enormous impact.
-Of course, it soon made an inroad in Christian theology, anyway.
+Of course, cognitive metaphor soon made an inroad in Christian theology, anyway.
 Some are more good than others and therefore partake more fully in divine essence, which is the Good.
 On account of people’s natural way of thought, moral goodness became conflated with the animistic thoughtway.
-Despite the Protestant principle of ‘Sola fide’ (salvation through faith alone) natural man continued to believe that good deeds lead to an increase in humane essence.
+Despite the Protestant principle of sola fide (salvation through faith alone) natural man continued to believe that good deeds lead to an increase in humane essence.
 The notion permeates Western political culture in its relation to the Third World.

 Although Jung builds on the Neoplatonic view, he creates a psychological version of it.
-To this end God (or the Self) is pictured as a ‘complexio oppositorum’ — an entirely different concept, which means that God is not simple.
-Rather, the opposites are held in tension, as if keeping each others in check.
-This means that the opposites are always ready to fly apart, and conscious personality must hold them on a tight leash.
-(He attributes this view to Cusa, but this is wrong.)
+To this end God (or the Self) is pictured as a complexio oppositorum — an entirely different concept, which implies that God is not simple.
+Rather, the opposites are held in tension, as if keeping each other in check.
+It means that opposites are always ready to fly apart, and conscious personality must hold them on a tight leash.
+(He attributes this view to Cusa; but this is wrong.)
 Thus, Jung’s Self could easily become ambivalent.
 Nevertheless, his ideal of Self is certainly “good”, albeit in a more profound sense.

 I have argued that we must endorse both models, Jung’s and Plotinus’s, despite the fact that they are contradictory.
-They are complementary opposites and each is relevant to a person during different periods in life.
-So the Self remains one in practice.
-The spiritual Self is a coincidentia oppositorum and the worldly is a complexio oppositorum.
-In accordance with the complementarian model of morality I have proposed a complementarian model of Self (cf. Winther, 2011, here).
+They are complementary opposites, and thus each is relevant to a person during different periods in life.
+Adequately, the Self remains one in practice.
+The spiritual Self is a coincidentia oppositorum whereas the worldly counterpart is a complexio oppositorum.
+In accordance with the complementarian model of morality, I have proposed a complementarian model of Self (cf. Winther, 2011, here).

-Monotheistic theology has no other choice than to regard evil as a miscreation or as non-being, because God cannot be ambivalent.
+Monotheistic theology has no other choice than to regard evil as miscreation or as non-being, because God cannot be ambivalent.
 It would be like being married to a person who one day is good to you, and the next day puts a knife in your back.
 Ambivalence is characteristic of psychopaths, narcissists and criminals.
 It won’t do as an ideal of personality.
 That’s why the Self cannot be ambivalent either.
 We know this, because people heavily dislike two-faced people.
 It is much easier to deal with people who have a constant personality.
-In fact, constantly evil people do less damage than ambivalent people.
+In fact, a constantly evil person does less damage than an ambivalent.

 However, it is questionable whether Jung really saw the Self as ambivalent.
 Rather, he viewed it as a complexio oppositorum, not unlike the Norse pantheon where Odin has “integrated” the forces of evil, on which he keeps a tight rein.
-This makes sense, but the notions of an ambivalent God and an ambivalent Self are both absurd.
-In that case psychopaths are the ideal images of God.
-Because the notion of one God having an ambivalent personality doesn’t work, and since Jung rebuked the notion of God as summum bonum, he in effect advocated a return to polytheism, or to Manichean dualism, or to an impersonal God, like Brahman in India.
-Of course, if one proposes such a thing to a Catholic priest then it leads to a break in relations.
+This makes sense; but the notions of an ambivalent God and an ambivalent Self are both absurd.
+In that case the psychopath would be the ideal image of God.
+Because the notion of one God having an ambivalent personality doesn’t work, and since Jung rebuked the notion of God as summum bonum, he in effect advocated a return to polytheism, or to Manichean dualism, or to an impersonal God, like the Indian Brahman.
+Of course, if one proposes such a thing to a Catholic priest, then it leads to a break in relations.

-It is obvious that there is a limit to the amount of opposites that can be integrated in personality, because at some point consciousness cannot stand the tension anymore.
+It is obvious that there is a limit to the amount of opposites that can be integrated in personality.
+At some point consciousness cannot stand the tension anymore.
 We don’t have the energy and time for such a project, anyway.
 I cannot become equally much extraverted as introverted, or equally much feeling as thinking, or equally much instinctual as rational.
 I can only better myself to a degree, and take away the worst inbalances in my psychology.
 Only by adopting a more modest ideal can one avoid becoming ambivalent.
-So at a point in time we cannot go further on the path of integration.
+So at a point in time we cannot go further on the path of psychic integration.
 It is then that the spiritual Self becomes the goal, at the point of reversion (the Neoplatonic concept of epistrophê).
-So Jung’s Self is overbearing and exaggerated and needs to be downsized.
-There is no such thing as an overpowering, ambivalent, multifarious Self that incorporates all the opposites.
+So Jung’s Self, as it is overbearing and exaggerated, needs to be downsized.
+There is no such thing as an overpowering, ambivalent and multifarious Self that incorporates all the opposites.